376th Rifle Division: Battle of Courland

 After the battle for Riga the 3rd Baltic Front was disbanded and the 1st Shock Army was reassigned to the 2nd Baltic Front.
 Col. Dmitry Ivanovich Pavlov took command of the division from General Polyakov on 28 December.
 The 376th remained in 119th Corps until February 1945, when it was reassigned to the 123rd Rifle Corps, still in 1st Shock Army.
 It would remain under those Corps and Army commands for the duration, moving to the Courland Group of Forces with them in March.
 On 15 January General Polyakov returned to command and would remain in that position for the duration.

 Postwar

 The division ended the war with the full title: 376th Rifle, Kuzbass-Pskov, Order of the Red Banner Division (Russian: 376-я стрелковая Кузбасско-Псковская Краснознамённая дивизия).
 In September 1945 it was reorganized as the 48th Rifle Brigade.
+In June 1949 the brigade moved from Serdobsk in Penza Oblast to the Turkestan Military District, joining the 119th Rifle Corps.
+In July 1949 it was raised to divisional status again as the 376th Mountain Rifle Division.
+In 1950 it was stationed at Osh, but then it was renamed the 71st Mountain Rifle Division in 1955.
+In February or June 1958 it was reduced into the 427th Independent Motor Rifle Regiment.

+In 1960, with the entry into service of the BTR-50, the 427th MRR was reorganized into the 71st Motorized Rifle Division (71st Motor Rifle Division) (cadre).

+In 1962, the 71st Motor Rifle Division was reorganized into the 34th Separate Reinforced Motorized Rifle Battalion (34th Motorized Rifle Battalion), which began to cover the state border with the PRC.

+In connection with the further aggravation of relations with the PRC, in accordance with the Directive of the Chief of the General Staff of the USSR Armed Forces No. 22831 of 14 December 1965, the 34th Motorized Rifle Battalion was reorganized on 13 May 1966, into the 860th separate motorized rifle Pskov Red Banner Regiment (860th Motorized Rifle Regiment or military unit 77701).

+Later it became part of the Central Asian Military District when that was established in 1969.
+It then was sent to Afghanistan with the 40th Army (Soviet Union).
+It was stationed at Fayzabad in the late 1980s.

+On 21 July 1988, the regiment was withdrawn from the territory of Afghanistan in the city of Termez, where it was given a new code name - military unit 52060.
+On 28 October 1988, the regiment was disbanded.